 Founded in 2014, it was created following the merger of the Katholieke Hogeschool Limburg and the Leuven University College.
 As a member of the KU Leuven network, it operates 10 campuses in Diest, Leuven, Hasselt, Genk, and Diepenbeek.

 We hope this article on the cheap universities in Belgium for international students was helpful.
-To know more information like this, check out the Programs in Europe for International Students!
+For more information like this, check out the Study in Belgium and Available Programs in Europe for International Students pages.